 You can choose your level of involvement.
-Play or swim occasionally just for fun, enter a tournament for an individual sport, join one of the 40 Sports Clubs, or participate on a team in one of the four leagues-residence hall, fraternity-sorority, co-rec, or independent.
-An Intramural Schedule of Events is distributed each semester to living units or may be picked up at any IM office.
+Play or swim occasionally just for fun, enter a tournament for an individual sport, join one of the 40 Sports Clubs, try a step aerobic class, or participate on a team in one of the four leagues-residence hall, fraternity-sorority, co-rec, or independent.
+An Intramural Schedule of Events is distributed to living units and is available at any IM office.